jpbede/home-assistant.io/source/_integrations/sabnzbd.markdown

 This integration will create two buttons:

-- `Pause`: Pause the download queue.
+- Pause the download queue.
-- `Resume`: Resume the download queue.
+- Resume the download queue.

 ## Actions